Indians in Japan: Jainism

 Indians in Japan speak a number of different languages and follow various religions; there is little correlation between religion or language and profession, except in the case of the Jains, many of whom work in the jewellery industry.
-The Jains are generally concentrated around Okachi-machi in Taitō, Tokyo.

 Sikhism

-There are Sikh gurudwaras in both Kobe and Tokyo; the latter is of more recent provenance, having been founded in 1999 in the basement of an office building.
+There are Sikh gurudwaras in both Kobe and Tokyo.
+The Tokyo one is more recent, founded in 1999 in the basement of an office building.
 Some Sikhs employed as unskilled labourers in small and medium enterprises had to cut their hair short and remove their turbans in violation of the principle of kesh, because their employers are unfamiliar with their customs and do not give them any latitude in their style of dress.
 They consider this as just a temporary adaptation to Japanese society.
 However, this practise is not common among Sikhs in skilled professions such as IT.